-You can use homemade pumpkin puree for many of your favorite fall recipes, including this Pumpkin Pie Ice Cream.
+You can use homemade pumpkin puree recipe for many of your favorite fall recipes, including this Pumpkin Pie Ice Cream.

 Yields approximately 1 cup of puree per pound of pumpkin